dell/csi-baremetal/tests/e2e-test-framework/README.md

 # Update conftest.py
 For local usage you can update the follwing default values:
-* ssh login and password for kubernetes nodes
 * namespace of atlantic installer
 * qtest access token in case you want to link test case to requirements
 * qtest test suite in caes you want to update test results in qtest